 "Perhaps the conundrum is this – why does the most unnatural of singing voices sound so natural?
 Years of intense and strenuous training have brought Chan to the point where his voice sounds remarkably pure and his vocal delivery looks completely effortless."
 (The Straits Times, Singapore)

-Chan Wei En is a countertenor from Singapore whose singing is lauded for its “time-stopping” beauty and technical finesse.
-He leads an active career in Asia and North America performing leading roles in the works of Bach and Handel, and has been a featured artist with numerous organizations.
-Highlights include the title role in Handel’s Oreste with SIFA, conducted by Tian Hui Ng, alto solos in Bach’s B minor mass & St. Matthew Passion with Bachfest Malaysia, conducted by Dr. David Chin, Ruggiero in Handel’s Alcina with The Opera People, conducted by Red Dot Baroque’s Alan Choo, Cupid in John Blow’s Venus & Adonis, with Cambridge Chamber Ensemble, conducted by Stephanie Beatrice, and Orlofsky in Strauss’ Die Fledermaus, with the Singapore Lyric Opera.
-Wei En also interpreted the role of Ircano in Quantum Theatre's ambitious modern revival of Broschi's Idaspe to much acclaim.
-Wei En is no stranger to premiering contemporary works, commissioning and premiering Jonathan Shin’s song set, The Other Merlion & Friends, and giving the Boston premieres of Stephan Weisman’s The Scarlet Ibis as Doodle, Ligeti’s virtuosic Nouvelle Aventures, conducted by Efstratios Minakakis, and workshopped Pulitzer Prize winner, Cerise Jacob’s videogame opera, Permadeath.
+Wei En Chan is a countertenor from Singapore whose singing is lauded for its “time-stopping” beauty and technical finesse.
+He leads an active career in Asia and North America performing lead roles in the works of Bach and Handel.
+Highlights include the title role in Handel’s Oreste with the 2019 Singapore International Festival of Arts, conducted by Tian Hui Ng, alto solos in Bach’s B minor mass & St. Matthew Passion with Bachfest Malaysia, conducted by Dr. David Chin, Ruggiero in Handel’s Alcina with The Opera People, led by Red Dot Baroque’s Alan Choo, Cupid in John Blow’s Venus & Adonis, with Cambridge Chamber Ensemble, conducted by Stephanie Beatrice, and Orlofsky in Strauss’ Die Fledermaus, with the Singapore Lyric Opera, conducted by Joshua Tan.
+Wei En also interpreted the role of Ircano in Chatham Baroque & Quantum Theatre's ambitious modern revival of Broschi's Idaspe, conducted by Daniel Nesta Curtis, to much acclaim.
+Wei En is no stranger to contemporary works, commissioning and premiering Jonathan Shin’s song set, The Other Merlion & Friends, and giving the Boston premieres of Stephan Weisman’s The Scarlet Ibis as Doodle, Ligeti’s virtuosic Nouvelle Aventures, conducted by Efstratios Minakakis, workshopped Pulitzer Prize winner, Cerise Jacob’s videogame opera, Permadeath, and premiered the countertenor solo of Lukáš Janata’s oratorio, “But Love is Stronger,” with Cantori New York, conducted by Mark Shapiro.
 Wei En has garnered a myriad of awards at numerous international competitions.
-Most recently as an international finalist for the “2022 Respighi Prize (Music)” organized by the Chamber Orchestra of New York.
+Most recently as the 3rd Prize winner of the “2023 Respighi Prize (Music)” organized by the Chamber Orchestra of New York.
 He was also nominated for “Best Solo Performer – Vocal” at the 17th BOH Cameronian Arts Awards in Malaysia.
-Wei En sings as a core member of Boston-based group, Carduus, directed by Holly Druckman.
-Other past organizations include ATCECM (Toronto), Canto Armonico, Capella Clausura, First Lutheran Church of Boston, Gotham Early Music Society’s Open Gates program, Henry Purcell Society of Boston, Hong Kong Bach Festival, Lirica Arts, M.I.T Concert Choir, Music at the Farm (R.I.), Parish of All Saints (Ashmont), Publick Musick, Revels Inc. (Cambridge), Resonance of Singapore, Rhode Island Civic Chorale & Orchestra, Singapore Lyric Opera, St. Paul Choir School (Harvard Square), St. Peter’s Episcopal Church (Cambridge), Trinity Lutheran Church (Worcester), and many others.
+Wei En was a founding member of Boston-based choral group, Carduus, directed by Holly Druckman.
+Other organizations he has performed with include ATCECM (Toronto), American Bach Soloists Academy, Canto Armonico, Capella Clausura, First Lutheran Church of Boston, Gotham Early Music Society’s Open Gates program, Henry Purcell Society of Boston, Hong Kong Bach Festival, Lirica Arts, M.I.T Concert Choir, Music at the Farm (R.I.), Mostly Modern Festival, Parish of All Saints (Ashmont), Publick Musick, Revels Inc. (Cambridge), Resonance of Singapore, Rhode Island Civic Chorale & Orchestra, Singapore Lyric Opera, St. Paul Choir School (Harvard Square), St. Peter’s Episcopal Church (Cambridge), Trinity Lutheran Church (Worcester), and many others.
 Wei En’s musical journey runs parallel to his work as an arts leader.
-Apart from his work with Carduus, Wei En is an active council member of Early Music America’s “Emerging Professional Leadership Council”, specifically on the IDEA council, working with EMA staff and Board of Directors to encourage the development of programming and resources for emerging artists and professionals in the field of early music.
-Wei En also contributes his time as a consultant to the Asian Opera Alliance, sharing his entrepreneurial experiences with their DEI work.
-He is also the founder and Artistic Director of Camerata Nova Anglia’s recital series devoted to exploring the stories of POC singers.
-His work with CNA has been recognized with grants from The Iguana Music Fund, Cambridge Arts, and an artist/scholar residency with the Sunlit Residency.
+Wei En is the co-chair of Early Music America’s IDEA Task Force, developing feasible DEI strategies for implementation at EMA.
+From 2021-2024, Wei En was also an active council member of EMA’s “Emerging Professional Leadership Council”, specifically on the IDEA Task Force, and the Grants & Scholarships committee, working with EMA staff and Board of Directors to encourage the development of programming and resources for emerging artists and professionals in the field of early music.
+Wei En has served as a grant evaluator for EMA’s Annual Awards program and Workshop Scholarships, Erie Arts & Culture’s Lydia McCain Artist Fellowship, MAP Fund’s MAP Grants, Mid-America Arts Alliance’s Artists 360 Practicing/Student Artist Grants, and was on staff with New England Conservatory of Music’s Entrepreneurial Musicianship Department, assisting with their grant program and specializing in consulting on singer careers.
+Wei En has contributed as a consultant to the Asian Opera Alliance, sharing his entrepreneurial experiences with their DEI-centric work.
+He was also the founder and Artistic Director of Camerata Nova Anglia’s recital series devoted to exploring the stories of POC singers.
+His work with CNA had been recognized with grants from The Iguana Music Fund, Cambridge Arts, and an artist/scholar residency with the Sunlit Residency.
 His work in Singapore has also been recognized by the National Arts Council of Singapore through their generous 2020 Digital Presentation Grant for the Arts (DPG) Scheme.
-Wei En earned his M.M. in Voice Performance from the New England Conservatory, where he studied with Dr. Ian Howell, and his B.M. from Ithaca College, where he studied with Professor Carol McAmis.
+Wei En made his professional debut as music director and conductor at Allegheny College’s 2024 production of Head Over Heels the musical.
+Wei En is on faculty at Allegheny College teaching classical vocal performance, arts entrepreneurship, and music theatre performance.
+He earned his M.M. in Vocal Performance from the New England Conservatory, studying with Dr. Ian Howell, and his B.M. from Ithaca College, studying with Professor Carol McAmis.
 Wei En started his vocal training with eminent Singaporean musicians such as Toh Ban Sheng and Tay Cheng-Jim.
 Wei En's love for music began with community choirs in Singapore.
 He was a member of the Hallelujah Oratorio Society and sang with the Amoris Singers.
-Follow Wei En on facebook@ChanWeiEnCountertenor and Instagram@weiencountertenor *Fee support for Wei En Chan may be available to nonprofit organizations through the New England States Touring (NEST) program of the New England Foundation for the Arts.
-Visit www.nefa.org for more information. |
+Follow Wei En on facebook@ChanWeiEnCountertenor and Instagram@weiencountertenor |

 Reviews